 Ever wanted to operate a diesel locomotive?
 Our Throttle Time program lets you try your hand at being a locomotive engineer using a vintage diesel locomotive.

-You must be at least 18 years old and be physically able to enter the locomotive cab and operate the controls to participate in Throttle Time.
+In order to participate in Throttle Time, you must be at least 18 years old, physically able to climb up to and enter the locomotive cab, and able to operate the locomotive controls.

 Happy railroading!
 For additional information, contact John Downing by email at firstname.lastname@example.org or by phone at (217) 762-9357.